CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Large Language Model Statement

 \section{Large Language Model Statement}

-Large Language Models and associated AI tools were used for the following: \begin{enumerate} \item Deep research queries to Gemini and ChatGPT were used for retrieval and discovery of related works, to ensure fair credit was given to works we may not have been previously aware of. \item AI IDE assistants were used to aid in debugging, figure generation, and implementation of certain simple, canonical methods. \item LLM assistants were used intermittently to polish already written text to make it more comprehensible to readers. \end{enumerate}
+Large Language Models and associated AI tools were used for the following: \begin{enumerate} \item Deep research queries to Gemini and ChatGPT were used for retrieval and discovery of related works, to ensure fair credit was given to works we may not have been previously aware of. \item AI IDE assistants were used to aid in debugging, figure generation, and implementation of certain simple, canonical methods.
+They were also used to aid re-factoring of TF methods (GAIN, HI-VAE) into PyTorch. \item LLM assistants were used intermittently to polish already written text to make it more comprehensible to readers. \end{enumerate}